 Should be offered to all leader staff and can be delivered by the trained EVC or by the Educational Visits Adviser.
-An EES for Schools online learning module is available for schools allowing cost effective CPD opportunity for all their staff engaged in anyway on out of school activity.
+A Juniper Education online learning module is available for schools allowing cost effective CPD opportunity for all their staff engaged in anyway on out of school activity.
 (See EVOLVE Homepage for more details) This is strongly recommended to ensure all staff are clear on their roles and responsibilities when engaged in off-site activity.